alvarocia/JOPT/README.md

 - `expressions`: A character vector of mathematical expressions to define the model.
 Each expression should be valid R code and reference elements of `x` (e.g., "x[1]", "x[2]^2").

 #### Outputs
-- A function that takes an input vector `x` and evaluates the expressions in `expressions`, returning a column matrix of the results.
+- A function that takes an input vector `x` and evaluates the functions in `expressions`, returning a column matrix of the results.

 #### Example Usage
 ```r